 - The machine in which the Gateway is installed on must be running in order for the Gateway to communicate with Solver Cloud.

 - It is recommended to have the Gateway installed on a standalone machine, depending on the size of the data the organization is loading into Solver Cloud, to avoid competing resources with other processes (i.e. SQL server).
+If Gateway is installed on a shared server and integration begins failing consistently, Gateway will need to be moved to a dedicated server.

 - The Excel connector has the following known issues in this release: